SandroWeber/ubii-msg-formats/README.md

 >Required Is Forever You should be very careful about marking fields as required.
 If at some point you wish to stop writing or sending a required field, it will be problematic to change the field to an optional field – old readers will consider messages without this field to be incomplete and may reject or drop them unintentionally.
 You should consider writing application-specific custom validation routines for your buffers instead.
 Some engineers at Google have come to the conclusion that using required does more harm than good; they prefer to use only optional and repeated.
 However, this view is not universal. --[Protobuf Documentation](https://developers.google.com/protocol-buffers/docs/proto)

-Therefore, we switch to our own validation methods, which are automatically applied when creating the payloads and should be applied before working with the messages.

 #### OneOf

 The use of oneofs in JS is very poorly documented.
 Therefore we have collected some snippets how you can use them in JS (and how they are used in this project).